-DKB has been awarded an outstanding sustainability rating by the ESG Research & Rating Agency ISS-ESG.
-The grade "B-" currently represents the highest among all national and international commercial, state and regional banks within the peer group of DKB.
+DKB has an excellent sustainability rating from the ESG research & rating agency ISS-ESG (formerly ISS-oekom).
+The grade "B-" is best-in-class amongst national and international commercial, state and regional banks that are in the same peer group as DKB.

 Green bonds are interest-bearing securities whose issue proceeds are used to finance business models that promote sustainability such as energy-efficient buildings, public transport, hydropower, other forms of renewable energy and waste management.
 DKB's green bonds are only used to refinance solar and wind power projects.

 Green bonds are a relatively new asset class.
 They differ from conventional bonds primarily in terms of the specific requirements governing the allocation of funds as well as applying special reporting rules.

 DKB's main sources of refinancing are deposits from its customers, its Pfandbrief issues and its development loan business.
 Issuing green bonds gives DKB an additional refinancing tool underpinned by one of the largest renewable energy portfolios in Germany and over 20 years of experience.